Assisted-Mindfulness/bayesian-average/README.md

 Product reviews and ratings play an important role in consumer decision making.
 Online shoppers look for products with the highest ratings.
 They often read reviews that give details behind the ratings.
 In the search and discovery context, businesses consider product reviews to be as relevant as product descriptions.
 Both are relevant for matching users’ queries.

-Algolia’s custom ranking feature enables you to use business signals such as the number of sales and profit margins.
-You can also use ratings to influence the ranking.
+You can use ratings to influence the ranking.
 For example, when a user types a broad query such as “headphones”, a ratings-based custom ranking ensures that the highest-rated earbuds show up first.

 Though this tutorial focuses on star ratings, this solution can work with any product scoring system.
 For example, you could compute the Bayesian average for the number of up and down votes, or scores based on the number of sells or views.

-The first sections in this guide explain the challenges with star ratings and how the Bayesian average has become the preferred method for ranking by star ratings.
-If you like, you can jump directly into the coding guide.

 ## The difficulties with calculating a reliable rating